 Do you need ETIAS to visit Europe in 2026?

-Short version: not yet.
-ETIAS is not live as of mid-2026, so you cannot apply and you don't need it for a trip you take now.
-It is scheduled to start in the last quarter of 2026, but the European Commission has been clear the exact date will be "officially communicated later this year" — so treat any specific launch day you see online as unconfirmed.
+Short version: no. ETIAS is not operating as of July 2026, applications are not being accepted, and the EU has not announced a launch date — so you don't need it for any trip you take now.
+Current reporting indicates the launch has slipped to 2027 (eu-LISA has said a 2026 start is no longer feasible), but no specific date is confirmed, so wait for the official EU ETIAS site before you apply.
 When it does launch, most visa-free travelers (US, UK, Canada, Australia and many more) will need it for short trips to 30 European countries, and every member of your family will need their own — babies included.

 This is a researched explainer built from the official EU sources, not travel advice we tested on a border.
 The rules are still settling, so we flag what's confirmed versus what's still "expected."